tomasbjerre/git-changelog-lib/README.md

 Settings can be supplied with a JSON config ([documented here](https://github.com/tomasbjerre/git-changelog/blob/master/src/main/java/se/bjurr/gitchangelog/internal/settings/Settings.java)).

 ## MediaWiki

 The library can create a wiki page in MediaWiki.

-To do this, you must enable the API in MediaWiki in `mediawiki/LocalSettings.php` by adding:
+You must enable the API in MediaWiki in `mediawiki/LocalSettings.php` by adding:
 ```
 $wgEnableAPI = true;
 $wgEnableWriteAPI = true;
 ```

+The user has to be a Bot User.
+You can add one http://mediawikihost/wiki/Special:BotPasswords

+You may use this compose to fiddle with this and tun the test cases: https://github.com/pastakhov/compose-mediawiki-ubuntu

 ## Developer instructions